Aruturyuu/ore-generators-plus/README.md

 ![til](./preview.gif)

 ## Description
-Replaces generated near player cobblestone/stone/basalt/obsidian with block from loot table determined by source block and dimension.
+Replaces generated near player cobblestone/stone/basalt/obsidian block with block from loot table.
+Loot tables are different for each dimension.

 In terms of performance, works in 1 block radius around player.
 Works fine in singleplayer and small multiplayer.